 - ANU College ANU College of Asia and the Pacific

 - Course subject Pacific Studies

 - Areas of interest Cultural Studies, Gender Studies, Pacific Studies

 Upon successful completion, students will have the knowledge and skills to:

-1. Speak and write critically about theories, contexts, and research approaches relevant to Pacific Studies
+- Speak and write about theories, contexts, and research approaches relevant to gender and sexuality in Pacific Studies;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 This is a winter intensive course currently taught over 7 days.
 Total workload is 130 hours, inclusive of 37 contact hours.